 Rhinoviruses are most efficiently spread by direct person-to-person contact, although spread may also occur via large-particle aerosols.

 The most potent deterrent to infection is the presence of specific neutralizing antibodies in the serum and secretions, induced by previous exposure to the same or a closely related virus.
 Susceptibility to colds is not affected by exposure to cold temperature, host health and nutrition, or upper respiratory tract abnormalities (eg, enlarged tonsils or adenoids).

-After an incubation period of 24 to 72 h, symptoms begin with a scratchy or sore throat, followed by sneezing, rhinorrhea, nasal obstruction, and malaise.
+After an incubation period of 24 to 72 hours, cold symptoms begin with a scratchy or sore throat, followed by sneezing, rhinorrhea, nasal obstruction, and malaise.
 Temperature is usually normal, particularly when the pathogen is a rhinovirus or coronavirus.
 Nasal secretions are watery and profuse during the first days but then become more mucoid and purulent.
 Mucopurulent secretions do not indicate a bacterial superinfection.
-Cough is usually mild but often lasts into the 2nd wk.
+Cough is usually mild but often lasts into the 2nd week.
 Most symptoms due to uncomplicated colds resolve within 10 days.

-Rhinorrhea may be relieved with 1st-generation antihistamines (eg, chlorpheniramine) or intranasal ipratropium bromide (2 sprays of a 0.03% solution bid or tid); however, these drugs should be avoided in the elderly and people with benign prostatic hypertrophy or glaucoma.
+Rhinorrhea may be relieved with 1st-generation antihistamines (eg, chlorpheniramine) or intranasal ipratropium bromide (2 sprays of a 0.03% solution 2 or 3 times a day); however, these drugs should be avoided in older patients and people with benign prostatic hypertrophy or glaucoma.
 First-generation antihistamines frequently cause sedation, but 2nd-generation (nonsedating) antihistamines are ineffective for treating the common cold.

-There are no vaccines.
 Polyvalent bacterial vaccines, citrus fruits, vitamins, ultraviolet light, glycol aerosols, and other folk remedies do not prevent the common cold.
 Handwashing and use of surface disinfectant in a contaminated environment may reduce spread of infection.

 Antibiotics should not be given unless there is clear evidence of secondary bacterial infection.
 In patients with chronic lung disease, antibiotics may be given with less restriction.